atxpaul/atx-amazon-scraper/README.md

 #`npx atx-amazon-scraper`

-This is a simple scraper for articles in amazon ES and amazon COM
+This is a scraper for articles in amazon ES and amazon COM

 ##Usage